Here you learn ...

 1.2 Spouse/reference person has a residence permit

-In order to apply for a visa or a residence permit for the reunification of a spouse, the person living in Germany must still have a valid residence permit.
+In order to apply for a visa or a residence permit for the reunification of a spouse, the person living in Germany must still have a valid residence permit .
 It is important to note that not every residence permit allows family reunification.
 The law therefore lists a number of residence permits that make it possible for a spouse to join.
 The first few that are not problematic are permanent residence permits (settlement permit and EU long-term residence permit) and employment migration permits (EU Blue Card and ICT card).
-If you, as a foreigner living in Germany, have one of these permits, you can apply for the reunification of your spouse without any problems.
+If you, as a foreigner living in Germany, have one of these permits, you can apply for the reunification of your spouse without further ado.
 For all other residence permits, the special requirement is that the residence permit must have either existed for at least two years or that the marriage already existed when the residence permit was issued and the duration of the stay in Germany is expected to be more than one year.

 1.3 German language skills

-1.4 Secure livelihood
+1.4 Secured livelihood

 1.4.1 Probationary period passed